-The Histology and Light Microscopy Core provides technical assistance, training, consultation, and assistance with all aspects of experimental design, sample preparation, image processing, and data analysis.
-The core is equipped with state-of-the-art technologies and expertise in histology, high-resolution histological imaging, confocal microscopy, light sheet microscopy, spinning disk microscopy, and optical projection tomography.
+The Histology and Light Microscopy Core provides technical assistance, training, consultation, and collaboration for all aspects of experimental design, sample preparation, image processing, and data analysis.
+Our core is equipped with state-of-the-art technologies and expertise in histology, high-resolution histological imaging, confocal microscopy, light sheet microscopy, spinning disk microscopy, and optical projection tomography.

-Our team strives to provide you with the knowledge and equipment you need to perform your experiment successfully.
+We strive to provide you with the knowledge and equipment you need to successfully perform your experiment.
+Our core also offers self service access for trained users.

 Biology is a beautiful thing, and we want to work with you to make it that way!